-- Idea, in the Platonic sense an Idea a formative principle, is a primary pattern or paradigm, an archetype, a subjective or intelligible image of a divine thought.
-Man is made in the divine image, hence the divine Idea of Man is Archetypal Man. - Ideal, an Ideal is an Idea considered as an object of realization or attainment. - mind is that which draws conclusions or inferences from the relation or association of thoughts or intellections. - reflection, or imitation. - Imagination, the image-making faculty; the power of the mind to reproduce ideas and intellectual conceptions.
-In its lower aspect it is Phantasy, which is a passive perception of astral phenomena. - Immanence, that which abides within; the indwelling.
-God is Immanent, but also Transcendent. - Immixture, that which becomes associated or attached without losing its essential character.
-(See Eiskrisis.) - Immortal, that which is not subject to death; indeprivable life.
-Eternal is indeprivable (The being). - Imparticipable, that which is not consubsistent with subordinate natures; it is exempt from its participants, yet produces things which may be participants.
+Idea, in the Platonic sense an Idea a formative principle, primary pattern or paradigm, an archetype, a subjective or intelligible image of a divine thought.
+Man is made in the divine image, as an object of realization or attainment.

+Illative, the illative faculty of the mind is that which draws conclusions or inferences from the relation or association of thoughts or intellections.

+reflection, or imitation.

+Imagination, the image-making faculty; the power of the mind to reproduce ideas and intellectual conceptions.
+In its lower aspect it is Phantasy, which is a passive perception of phenomena.

+Immanence, that which abides within; the indwelling.
+God is Immanent, but also Transcendent.

+Immixture, that which becomes associated or attached without losing its essential character.
+(See Eiskrisis.)

+Immortal, that which is not subject to death; indeprivable life.
+(The Eternal is indeprivable being).

+Imparticipable, that which is not consubsistent with subordinate natures; it is exempt from its participants, yet produces things which may be participants.
 The Infinite is imparticipable because no finite nature can participate in Infinitude, yet the finite could not exist without participating in that which flows from the Infinite.
+There is a relative infinitude in that which flows from the Infinite, but absolute Infinitude is imparticipable.

+Incarnation, manifestation in a body

+of flesh.

-There is a relative infinitude in that which flows from the Infinite, but absolute Infinitude is imparticipable. - Incarnation, manifestation in a body of flesh. - Incorporeal, without a body: that which is immaterial. - Induction, reasoning from particulars to universals; the reverse of deduction (see A posteriori).
+Incorporeal, without a body: that which is immaterial.
+Induction, reasoning from particulars to universals; the reverse of deduction (see A posteriori).

-Ineffable, the Unutterable; that Integrality, which cannot be named; the Inexpressible.
+Ineffable. the which cannot be named; the Inexpressible.